2024-SANDHYA/Blood-Buddy/.github/pull_request_template.md

 1. Kind of change this PR introduce :
 2. Issue it resolves :
-3. Screenshots & GitHub Page Link :
+3. GitHub Page Link :